ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 - Backward Incompatible Change
 - Build/Testing/Packaging Improvement
 - Documentation (changelog entry is not required)
-- Critical Bug Fix (critical issues in non-experimental features, auto backport)
+- Critical Bug Fix (crash, LOGICAL_ERROR, data loss, RBAC)
 - Bug Fix (user-visible misbehavior in an official stable release)
 - CI Fix or Improvement (changelog entry is not required)
 - Not for changelog (changelog entry is not required)